 Time Squad is all about secret historical weirdness, Hand Waved by history becoming "unstable" as it "ages".
 This apparently leads to stuff like Ludwig van Beethoven becoming a professional wrestler, Eli Whitney inventing flesh-eating robots instead of the cotton gin, and Albert Einstein giving up his work as a physicist to take on the identity of a boisterous used-car salesman.

-The founder of Gravity Falls was Sir Lord Quentin Trembley III, the 8th & 1/2 president of the USA, who was the most ridiculous president of the US that he was kicked out of office and erased from history his term was replaced by William Henry Harrison (the official 9th and thus why Trembley was "8th & 1/2), and the government made some waste shoveling village idiot the founder of Gravity Falls.
+The founder of Gravity Falls was Sir Lord Quentin Trembley III, the 8th & 1/2 president of the USA, who was the most ridiculous president of the US, and was kicked out of office and erased from history.
+His term was replaced by William Henry Harrison (the official 9th and thus why Trembley was 8th & 1/2), and the government made some waste shoveling village idiot the founder of Gravity Falls.
 Oh and Ben Franklin was a woman.

 Codename: Kids Next Door reveals astronauts never landed on the moon, they just thought they did.
 The KND hacked the transmission and sent them to a fake moon so the adults wouldn't find out about their Moonbase.
 Also, according to a tie-in comic, the Great Wall of China was built to be the world's biggest water slide.